-The last, or the third phase of my professional development (in Portfolio first) was marked by coming to Vienna and enrolling at the Master studies of art history and getting know the new, Austrian / European art world.
-As a Third-world student, you quickly become aware of the fact that in addition to having no access to the labor market, you are also limited by an artistic thematic repertoire, that is, you are constantly expected to deal with topics specific to the context from which you come from.
-This is productive on the one hand, because you can show to the new environment the specificities and problems that it deals with, roughly speaking, art in the Balkans or the former Yugoslav countries.
+The last, or the third phase of my professional development was marked by coming to Vienna and enrolling in the Master´s Program in Art History at the Institute of History of Art.
+As a Third-world student, you quickly become aware of the fact that, in addition to having no access to the labor market, you are also limited by the research repertoire- it is expected of you to deal with topics specific to the context from which you come from.
+This is productive on one side, because you can show to new environment the specificities and problems of the art in the Balkans or the former Yugoslav countries.
 On the other hand, it is very frustrating when you cannot get out of imposed forms that you do not want to be defined by.
-Some of them are narratives about Yugoslavia or the war in Bosnia and Herzegovina or Croatia.
+Some of them are narratives about disintegration of Yugoslavia (the war in Bosnia and Herzegovina, and Croatia).

 Uterus Effects is a long-term research project that in a wide range of formats, such as publications, discussions and workshops, problematizes the relationship between art and the term women*.
 Starting from the assumption that the representation of a woman in public discourse is still most often related to the traditionally assigned roles of a passive subject, cheerful mother who fulfills her biological function of giving birth or a self-evident caregiver, with this project we want to show the „dark side“ of this self-evident media image.

 In the first publication of the same name, we gathered works of art, analytical texts and texts in „free“ form that thematize the reproductive function of the uterus (childbirth) and dysfunction (diseases of the organs of the reproductive system), while the next publication will deal with female* breasts and their artistic and analitical interpretations.